adamlg/chatterbox-deploy/README.md

 We're giving you a canonical version of the Shortly-express repo to start with.
 Before diving in, do a code review.
 Take a few minutes with your partner and compare this canonical repo to your work from the last sprint.
 How was your app architected differently?
 Could your code be DRYer, or was it well organized?
 Are there any functional differences between your apps and this one?
 You can often learn as much from reading code as you can from writing it.

+### Tests

+You will find all tests are in pending state.
+They are all written for MongoDB.
+Before starting on your mongo refactor, remove 'x' from each `describe` block.

 ### Basic requirements

 - Get your code ready for deployment